alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

   <li>guardara - a comprehensive dynamic testing tool to find bugs and zero-day vulnerabilities in custom/proprietary products, protocols, web services and applications, and complex environments: https://guardara-community.gitlab.io/documentation/docs/intro</li>
   <li>JAW - prototype implementation of property graphs for JavaScript based on the esprima parser, and the EsTree SpiderMonkey Spec.
 JAW can be used for analyzing the client-side of web applications and JavaScript-based programs: https://github.com/SoheilKhodayari/JAW</li>
   <li>graphicator - a GraphQL "scraper" / extractor.
 The tool iterates over the introspection document returned by the targeted GraphQL endpoint, and then re-structures the schema in an internal form so it can re-create the supported queries: https://github.com/cybervelia/graphicator</li>
+  <li>caido - A lightweight web security auditing toolkit built from the ground up in Rust: https://caido.io/</li>
 </ul></br>
 <p2><b><u>XSS Resources</u></b></p2>
 <ul>